UNICORE-EU/uftp-docs/source/admin-docs/uftpd/manual.rst

 User Manual
 ===========

-This is the user manual providing information on running and using the UNICORE UFTP server.
+This is the user manual providing information on running and using the UNICORE UFTP server version 3.0 and higher, written in Python.

 .. important:: **IMPORTANT SECURITY NOTE**